Looking for some homemade Christmas gift ideas? These DIY gifts are fast and simple to make!

 - This berry sauce can be made from frozen berries and comes together in a hurry.

-- If you have a few days, throw together a batch of homemade grainy mustard.
+- If you have a few days to pull together a DIY gift, throw together a batch of homemade grainy mustard.
 It takes five minutes to make, but you’ll need to let it sit for a few days before it’s ready to give.

 - Got citrus?
-A bottle of tangerine syrup would be a novel gift for a foodie.
+A bottle of tangerine syrup would be a novel DIY gift for a foodie.

 - Put a little chocolate under the tree with a plate of homemade fudge or a batch of peppermint bark.